-Ilha Grande has had a colourful history.
-Once a penal colony for Brazil’s most dangerous criminals and prior to that a leper colony, this tropical oasis, which translates in English into The Big Island, is now one of Rio de Janeiro’s most popular weekend getaway spots, with city dwellers and foreigners alike coming to its shores to escape the hustle and bustle of the big city.
-Ilha Grande is known for its unspoilt character, as it has remained largely untouched by development or the influx of big name brands.
-Most of the businesses, lodgings and attractions are run by native families, helping to preserve Ilha Grande’s island community and low-key atmosphere.
-The island benefits from white sandy beaches, crystal clear blue seas and innumerable coconut trees that are dotted throughout Ilha Grande’s lush green hillsides and beachfronts.
+Ilha Grande has had a colorful history.
+Once a penal colony for Brazil’s most dangerous criminals and before that a leper colony, this tropical oasis, translates in English as “The Big Island,” and is now one of Rio de Janeiro’s most popular weekend getaway spots.
+With city dwellers and foreigners alike coming to its shores to escape the hustle and bustle of the big city.
+Ilha Grande is known for its unspoiled character, as it has remained mostly untouched by development or the influx of big name brands.
+Most of the businesses, lodgings, and attractions are run by native families, helping to preserve Ilha Grande’s island community and low-key atmosphere.
+The island benefits from white sandy beaches, crystal clear blue seas and countless coconut trees that are dotted throughout Ilha Grande’s lush green hillsides and beachfront.

 Ilha Grande has a tropical climate, with high temperatures all year round.
 Rainy season lasts from April to September, and the coldest months are from May to August, but even so, temperatures remain consistent around 20° C. The summer months from December to March are the hottest and temperatures can climb to 40° C, and they are also the busiest, so if you want a quieter holiday, visit the island in October or November.
 If you decide to visit in low season during the winter months from July to September, prices are lower, and crowds are fewer.
 Just speak to one of our travel experts, and they can advise you on what the best time to go is depending on your travel goals.